Congratulations on your decision to get married. It’s an exciting time with lots of wedding planning ahead!

 - Go to a priest in the parish of the bride at least THREE MONTHS before the date on which you plan to marry.
 The meetings of the couple with their priest are a key part of the preparation process.
 These meetings have taken on a new significance in recent times, because it can no longer be assumed that seeking a Church wedding is an expression of Christian faith on the part of one or both partners.
 These meetings are an opportunity for a couple to reflect on what Christian marriage asks of them.

 - The priest will also begin the process of filling out Pre-Nuptial Enquiry Forms and advise you about the various documents that you need to collect.
 You will need to get a Certificate of Baptism from the parish in which you were baptised and a Certificate of Confirmation from the parish in which you were confirmed.
-These documents should be issued within six months of the date of marriage.
+These documents should be issued no less than six months prior to the date of marriage.

 - Freedom to marry: The rules governing freedom to marry in the Catholic church can be complicated.
 The best advice when one party has been married previously (either in a civil or religious ceremony) is not to make arrangements until the diocesan office has been consulted.